SatishEppili/exterview-playwright-e2e/README.md

 clipboard-write

-These are required for:
+These are required to:

-Interview media handling
+Simulate interview media flow

-Capturing generated interview links
+Capture and reuse generated interview links

-Simulating realistic interview conditions

 📌 Assumptions

-OTP retrieval was initially automated using Yopmail.
+OTP was initially automated via Yopmail.

 Repeated executions triggered CAPTCHA protection.

-A static OTP strategy was adopted to ensure stability.
+To maintain test stability, a static OTP approach was used.

-Candidate name “Eppili Satish” is expected post resume upload.
+Candidate name “Eppili Satish” is validated after resume upload.

-Webcam interaction is simulated via image upload.
+Webcam interaction is simulated via file upload.

 Validation is performed at UI level only.

 ⚠️ Limitations
-1. CAPTCHA Handling

-CAPTCHA validation is not automated and requires manual bypass.
+CAPTCHA handling is not automated and requires manual bypass.

-2. Static OTP

-OTP is not dynamically fetched due to CAPTCHA restrictions.
+OTP is static (not dynamically retrieved).
-A static OTP approach is used for stability.

-3. UI-Level Validation Only

-The framework validates UI behavior only.
-No backend or API validation is implemented.

-4. Test Stability Dependency

-The automation relies on stable text-based locators and consistent UI structure.
+Backend/API validation is not implemented — validation is UI-based.

-5. Interview State Validation Restriction
+Interview Start Restriction

-The platform enforces strict backend validation for interview start.

-If the interview record is marked as:
+If the interview is already marked as:

 COMPLETED

 EXPIRED

-FAILED

-or max attempt limit reached
+or attempt limit reached

-The start-video-ai-interview API returns:
+The start-video-ai-interview API returns 400 Bad Request.

-400 Bad Request

-This server-side restriction prevents restarting the interview and cannot be bypassed via UI automation.
+This is enforced server-side and cannot be bypassed via UI automation.

-The framework captures and logs backend responses using:
+The framework logs API responses to surface the exact failure reason.

-page.waitForResponse()

-to provide accurate debugging information.

-🧠 Challenges Faced & Solutions
+🧠 Challenges & Solutions
-1️⃣ Strict Mode Locator Conflicts
+1. Strict Mode Locator Conflicts

-Issue:
-Multiple elements had similar labels (e.g., “Add Candidates”, “Resume”).

-Solution:

-Used getByRole() with exact: true
+Resolved using scoped getByRole() locators with contextual targeting.

-Scoped locators within specific containers

-Reduced ambiguity via contextual targeting

-2️⃣ Wizard Navigation Instability
+2. Wizard Navigation Instability

-Issue:
-“Continue” button was not immediately enabled.

-Solution:
+Used assertion-based waits:

 await expect(button).toBeEnabled();

-Used assertion-based synchronization instead of static waits.

-3️⃣ Clipboard Permission Issue

-Issue:
-Unable to capture generated interview link.

-Solution:
-Configured browser context with:

-clipboard-read

-clipboard-write

-4️⃣ Camera & Microphone Access

-Issue:
-Interview page required media device access.

-Solution:
-Granted:

-camera

-microphone

-in Playwright configuration.

-5️⃣ Image Upload & Cropping Flow

-Issue:
-Interview required image upload with cropping confirmation.

-Solution:
-Handled file chooser event and crop confirmation:

-page.waitForEvent('filechooser')

-and automated Crop & Upload interaction.

-6️⃣ Page Closing During Interview

-Issue:
-Target page closed unexpectedly during image upload.

-Solution:

-Ensured navigation completion before interaction

-Added deterministic waits

-Reduced reliance on static delays

-🏗 Design Principles Applied

-Clean Page Object Model architecture

-Assertion-driven synchronization

-Event-based API logging

-Minimal use of static waits

-Realistic user behavior simulation

-Flakiness reduction techniques

-🎯 Key Highlights

-✔ Complete end-to-end recruiter workflow
-✔ Real browser permissions handling
-✔ Media interaction simulation
-✔ Backend error logging
-✔ Structured & maintainable codebase
-✔ Production-style automation practices

-🏁 Conclusion

-This project demonstrates:

-Practical E2E automation of a complex workflow

-Handling of browser permissions & media APIs

-Backend validation awareness

-Robust synchronization strategies

-Clean and scalable test architecture

-The focus was on stability, realism, maintainability, and professional automation standards.
+instead of static delays.

+3. Clipboard Permission Issue

+Resolved by enabling clipboard-read and clipboard-write.

+4. Camera & Microphone Access

+Granted via Playwright browser context configuration.

+5. Image Upload & Crop Flow

+Handled file chooser events and automated “Crop & Upload” confirmation.

+🎯 Focus Areas

+Realistic end-to-end workflow simulation

+Assertion-driven synchronization strategy

+Minimal static waits

+Clean Page Object Model structure

+Stability and maintainability

+✅ Conclusion

+This automation framework demonstrates:

+Practical E2E testing of a multi-step workflow

+Handling of browser permissions and media interactions

+Structured and maintainable test architecture

+Awareness of backend validation constraints

+The solution prioritizes stability, clarity, and real-world simulation.